Using FamilySearch For Slovakia or Czech Republic Records

-This link will take you directly to the Continental Europe listing of records where you can scroll down to either the Czech Republic or the Slovakia church books.
+These links will take you directly to Slovak and Czech records, or to the Continental Europe listing of records where you can scroll down to either the Czech Republic or the Slovakia church books.
 You may also just enter the home page of this website with “familysearch.org” in which case you would hover over the “Search” button and select “Records.”
 Very few names are indexed so you should scroll down to “Browse All Published Collections” and select “Continental Europe.”
 Further details about the website and selections available are given below.

 FamilySearch is a free website owned and operated by the Church of Jesus Christ of Latter-day Saints in Salt Lake City, Utah.
 Registration is not mandatory, but may be necessary to view certain images; it is also free.
 The website contains various forms of genealogical records from across the globe.
 Some records can be viewed by images (camera icon) and others are indexes only (record numbers given in column) or both images and indexes.
 Presence of record numbers indexed does not indicate a complete indexing of the source (it may only be 10% complete) so don’t make an assumption that indexing is complete.
 There is currently no way to determine how complete an index is.